evannetwork/evannetwork.github.io/docs/4000_developers/4100_concepts/4180_Smart-Agents.md

 ## Switching to evan mainnet (core)

-When you successfully tested your smart agent on the testnet and you now want to use it in production, you have to adjust your configuration of the agent.
+When you successfully tested your smart-agent on the testnet and you now want to use it in production, you have to adjust your configuration of the agent.

 As you can see in the docker-compose above we defined the environment variables `ETH_WS_ADDRESS` and `NODE_ENV`.
-This two variables are currently pointing to the testnet environment.
-When you want to switch to the mainnet you must adjust the environment variables to the following:
+These two variables are currently pointing to the testnet environment.
+When you want to switch to the mainnet, you must adjust the environment variables to the following:

 ```
 ETH_WS_ADDRESS: 'wss://core.evan.network/ws'